The modification

 program finishes processing rules when it finds the first matching

 rule.
-However, you can enable the Match all rules option to continue processing after finding a matching
+However, you can enable the Match all rules option for some data types to continue

-rule.
-In this case there may be multiple names that correspond to
+processing after finding a matching rule.
+In this case there may be

-the same value and will be shown in the report.
-You can also use
+multiple names that correspond to the same value and will be shown

-this option (see below).
+rules as final even when using this option (see below).

 If there are no

-matching rules or a matching rule contains an empty name, no
+matching rule contains an empty name, no information on the value

-information on the value is shown in the report.
+is shown in the report.

 Rules Syntax

-look like String =
+Simple rules look like String =

 Name.
 If the String is found in the